 - Your pile will be decomposing slowly.
-If things are moving along extremely slowly and your pile isn’t heating up, trying adding in a bunch of greens all at once.
-Some fresh manure or grass clipping do the trick for most people.
+If things are moving along extremely slowly and your pile isn’t heating up, try adding in a bunch of greens all at once.
+Some fresh manure or grass clipping does the trick for most people.

 - Your pile will be dry.
 It’s easy to imagine how dried out you’d be feeling if you only had leaves and twigs to eat.
 Your compost is the same way.
 While every composting method needs occasional watering if you have a dry crusty pile you probably have too many browns.

 - There will be minimal bugs, worms, etc. If your compost pile is inhospitable for small bugs and pests you can bet that it’s inhospitable for many beneficial microorganisms as well.

 At the end of the day, your composting ratio is not something that you get right once.
 Knowing how many browns to add to your pile is something that you will constantly be figuring out with every pile you ever have.